Preauricular sinus and cyst

-Preauricular sinuses and preauricular cysts are two common congenital malformations.
-Each involves the external ear.
-The difference between them is that a cyst does not connect with the skin, but a sinus does.
-Frequency of preauricular sinus differs depending the population: 0.1–0.9% in the US, 0.9% in the UK, and 4–10% in Asia and parts of Africa.
+Preauricular sinuses, also known as preauricular pits and preauricular cysts, are common malformations present at birth that involve the external ear.
+A cyst does not connect with the skin, while a sinus does.
+Both ears are often affected.
+They may be associated with other defects such as branchio-oto-renal syndrome.

-Preauricular sinuses are inherited features, and frequently appear next to both ears.
-Preauricular sinuses can be associated with other defects that are not visible, one example being branchio-oto-renal syndrome.

-Presentation
+They are often inherited from a persons parents.

+They affect about 0.1–0.9% of people in the US, 0.9% in the UK, and 4–10% in Asia and parts of Africa.

+Signs and symptoms

 Complications

 Occasionally a preauricular sinus or cyst can become infected.
 Most preauricular sinuses are asymptomatic, and remain untreated unless they become infected too often.
-Preauricular sinuses can be excised surgically, but often present a high risk of recurrence.
+These sinuses or pits can be excised surgically, but often present a high risk of recurrence.

+Those with preauricular sinuses frequently report an intense itch and urge to rub, press, or scratch the affected area, which often results in a foul-smelling, mucoid, or purulent discharge.
+Ear pits may also involuntarily "leak" or drain on occasion.

+The presence of discharge is from a combination of factors, such as the accumulation and entrapment of dead skin cells, bacteria, and other debris.
+There is an element of the body's natural defense mechanisms involved as well, given that many experience the presence of serous exudate and formation of a tiny scab covering the pit hole.
+While the body is naturally protecting the preauricular sinus from foreign invaders, it is also believed to be attempting to heal the opening, which does not occur due to the condition being congenital.

+While some are prone to insert foreign objects into the external opening (hole), this is discouraged to prevent potential trauma and infection.

 Causes

 Preauricular sinuses and cysts result from developmental defects of the first and second pharyngeal arches.
 This and other ear malformations are sometimes associated with renal anomalies.
 In rare circumstances these pits may be seen in genetic conditions such as branchio-oto-renal syndrome; however these conditions are always concurrent with other health concerns.